-- [i] To find out the type of instructional technologies used in the teaching and learning processes. - [ii] To examine factors which influence interactivity and effective use of instructional technologies in the teaching and learning process? - iii] To find out the challenges both teachers and students face in coping up with the use of various instructional technology in the teaching and learning process.
+i.
+To find out the different forms and categories of instructional technologies used in the teaching and learning processes.

+- ii.
+To examine the impacts and benefits of using instructional technologies in the teaching and learning process. - iii.
+To find out the challenges both teachers and students face in coping up with the use of various instructional technology in the teaching and learning process.

-1.5 Research Ouestions
+1.5 Research Questions

-- i] What types of instructional technology are used in teaching and learning in secondary schools in Kagoma County? - ii] What factors influence interactivity and effective use of instructional technologies in teaching and learning processes? - iii] What challenges do: teachers and students face in the use of instructional technology?
+- i.
+What are the different forms and categories of instructional technologies being used in teaching and learning processes? - ii.
+What are the impacts and benefits of using instructional technologies in the teaching and learning processes and overall student's education achievement? - iii.
+What challenges do: teachers and students face in the use of instructional technology in the teaching and learning processes?